GrupoDiana/BRTLibrary/README.md

 The BRT library is developed in the framework of the SONICOM project (www.sonicom.eu) and includes the algorithms developed in the 3D Tune-In Toolkit (https://github.com/3DTune-In/3dti\_AudioToolkit) in a new open, extensible architecture.

+## Additional tools
+BRT Example: basic spatialization example implemented in C++ to show how to use the BRT library.
+Code available at: https://github.com/GrupoDiana/BRTLibrary_Examples

 ## Credits

 This software is being developed by a team coordinated by